Latest update: April 18, 2023

 Anyone travelling from southern Sweden to Småland via the E4 can give their children a unique elk experience right from the start: at Smålandet Elk Park near Markaryd, visitors can either observe elk from their own car or an open safari train – or even their own motorhome.
 The circular route winds along forest paths about 3 km long, through a 15-hectare forest where elk and a herd of bison live freely.
 If you go on safari with your own vehicle, you can observe the animals to your heart's content from a few metres away and, in principle, organise the tour around their willingness to remain in your proximity.
 However, this approach will only work when there are not too many visitors at the park – otherwise you will soon have cars queuing behind you and your time spent watching the elk will be very limited.

 There is also a safari train – a fun alternative for anyone who does not want to or cannot drive into the park with their own vehicle, e.g. car/caravan combinations where the caravan has not been uncoupled.
-The safari train has set departure times depending on the season.
-In the summer of 2021, it will depart more frequently as less space will be available on board to ensure passengers can maintain social distancing rules.
+The safari train has set departure times depending on the season and runs daily between the beginning of April and the beginning of November.
+In the high season between the end of June and the end of August, it runs particularly frequently.
 The best time to visit the park is early or late in the day, especially in the peak season.
 What makes the safari train tour so special?
 Both the elk and bison know that they will be fed birch twigs by the passengers in the train.
 This is why they get very close and do not shy away from physical contact.
 Feeding and petting the elk is a true highlight, in particular for the little ones.

 Tip #2: Elinge Elk Park for anyone who wants to avoid the crowds